 If you deploy Google Chrome it is highly recommended that you deploy the Enterprise edition of Chrome.
 We use Google Chrome Enterprise in the Package Library.
 I will quickly lay out the reasons and a few "gotchas" when it comes to deploying Chrome.

 First, let me include the download links that you can use to grab the latest and greatest Chrome Enterprise.

 Note: Most administrators still prefer to deploy the 32-bit version of Chrome even to 64-bit machines.
 It's your call.

-- You can use the Auto Deployment feature in PDQ Deploy to decide when your computers get the latest version of Chrome.
+- You can use the PDQ Deploy to "Easily Keep Chrome Updated" your computers get the latest version of Chrome.
 The approval and deployment schedules can be configured in ways that are appropriate to your environment.

 - Chrome Enterprise is meant to be managed centrally.
 Google provides great ADMX extensions for Active Directory.

 - Chrome Enterprise is installed per machine, not per user.
 This means you can easily enforce a single, supported version of Chrome without having every user upgrade (or not) thus causing disparate versions across your enterprise.
 Basically, you only have to deploy it once to each machine.

 - The Enterprise uninstall is very straightforward since it is installed via msiexec.exe.

 - If you don't use the AD ADMX templates you can still make Chrome modifications to the target computers registry to achieve the same configuration across your enterprise.

 - From an Inventory perspective, the Enterprise branch of Chrome maintains a different version scheme than the regular user-level branch.
 Most Windows applications place the application name and version in the registry but if you use PDQ Inventory, SCCM, or other inventory tools you may notice the Enterprise version numbers are different.